 The Maryknoll Sisters will host a virtual gathering on December 2 from 7-8:30 p.m.
 EST. The event will feature Maryknoll Sisters, family members of the churchwomen, and missioners currently working in El Salvador, to reflect on the legacy of the four churchwomen.

-Click here for the link to join the webinar on December 2.
+Click here to join the gathering on December 2 via Zoom.
 (There is no registration, just click on the link on Dec.
 2 at 7pm EST to join.)
+If you are unable to access the gathering via Zoom, you can access it via Youtube here.

 Various other groups are hosting events in honor of the 40th anniversary, including Fordham University, the Leadership Conference of Women Religious (LCWR) and the SHARE Foundation.
 Events will continue to be added to this page as we are made aware of them.